Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Theoretical framework

-We combine in Fig.~\ref{fig:constraints} the aforementioned constraints at $1\sigma$ level.
+We combine in Fig.~\ref{fig:constraints} the aforementioned constraints at the $1\sigma$ level.
 It can be seen that the most stringent constraints on $g^L_S$, $g^R_S$, and $g^L_T$ are set by the high-$p_T$ dilepton invariant mass tails, whereas the bound on $g^R_V$ is entirely dominated by the measured branching fraction of $D^+\!\to\! \tau^+\nu_{\tau}$ decay.
 Meanwhile, although the boundary of the real part of $g^L_V$ is set by the high-$p_T$ dilepton invariant mass tails, the imaginary part is bounded by the $D^+\!\to\! \tau^+\nu_{\tau}$ decay, as indicated by the overlapped region in color.
 It should be pointed out that all the constraints denoted by the colored regions in Fig.~\ref{fig:constraints} are obtained by setting the rest of WCs to zero.
 In order to fully constrain the NP operators in Eq.~\eqref{eq:Leff}, more processes and observables are clearly needed.
-To this end, our proposed QE scattering process together with the polarization vectors, as will be shown in the next section, is exactly what one is looking for.